anthonypaulino/Data-Structure/Huffman/README.md

 The purpose of this assignment is to practice your understanding of the tree data structure.

-**Start your assignment early!** You need time to understand the assignment and to answer the many questions that will arise as you read the description and the code provided.

-Refer to our [Programming Assignments FAQ](https://ds.cs.rutgers.edu/assignment-faq/) for instructions on how to install VSCode, how to use the command line and how to submit your assignments.

 ## Overview

 The goal of this assignment is to implement a form of **data compression**.
 That is, given some data, we want to express the same information using less space.
 For this project, we will specifically focus on compressing text files, so we must first understand how computers represent text internally.